 On behalf of its Members, ECA monitors and reports on regulatory developments of areas that are of paramount concern to the cocoa sector.
-These areas include Food Safety and Quality, Trade, Sustainability initiatives, Environment, and Transport.
+These areas include Food Safety, Trade, Logistics, Sustainability, Environment, and Labelling.

 On Food Safety, ECA closely monitors the implementation and future developments of EU legislation on contaminants and pesticides.
 It does so by ensuring that the results of the research conducted in collaboration with its partners and the data included in the Joint Residue Library feed into the decision-making process.

 On Trade, ECA reports on the state of play of negotiations on Economic Partnership Agreements (EPAs), as well as Free Trade Agreements between the EU and relevant cocoa-producing and consuming countries.
-Customs issues, such as Preferential and Non-Preferential Rules of Origin, and Non Tariff Barriers (NTBs – such as Differential Export Taxes, DETs) are also of utmost importance for trade.
+Customs issues, such as the EU Generalised Scheme of Preferences (GSP), the Preferential and Non-Preferential Rules of Origin, and the Non-Tariff Barriers (NTBs – such as Differential Export Taxes, DETs) are also of utmost importance for trade.

 On Logistics, ECA monitors the EU regulatory developments concerning Shipping and Warehousing, Port authorities, the EU initiatives on the decarbonization of the shipping industry and the IMO CO2 emissions reduction target.

 On Sustainability, ECA monitors the developments connected to deforestation, labour-related matters in cocoa farming and practices – notably related to child labour – Due Diligence Regulation, and certifications schemes, in particular the ISO 34101/CEN Standard on Sustainable and Traceable cocoa, as well as the new African Regional cocoa sustainability standard.